GreenLightning/zigbee-conductor/readme.md

 MAC, Network (NWK) and Application Support (APS) layers.
 For higher-level support the `zcl` package provides functions to parse and serialize frames of the ZigBee Cluster Library, which sits above the APS layer.

+# Documentation

+Many of the constants and structs are transcribed from the specification.
+Please refer to the following documents for more information.

+- The Zigbee and Zigbee Cluster Library Specifications (available for download from [here](https://zigbeealliance.org/solution/zigbee/)).
+- The book "Zigbee Wireless Networking" by Drew Gislason for a general overview and explanation of Zigbee concepts.
+- Specifications for the serial protocols used by the dongles linked in the package documentation of the controller packages.